General

 Pre Award

-Sponsors will indicate what additional documentation they require with applications in their guidelines and/or on their websites.
-These can include a broad range of items, such as letters of support, charts and diagrams, or references cited.
+Guidelines will outline a broad range of items, such as letters of support, charts and diagrams, or references cited.
 A proposal should only include those items that a sponsor requests.

 Your Proposal Manager will assist in the preparation and review of the budget.
 You may set up an appointment or email your budget request to your PM for review and development.
 If you want to be ahead of the game, have a list of potential needs to get started!

 Congrats!
-Please email your PM this notification and they will instruct you on your next steps.
+Please email your Proposal Manager this notification and they will instruct you on your next steps.

 The sooner, the better!
 Work with your Proposal Manager (PM) early and often.
-Refer to the Proposal Submission Policy for guidance.
-At least three weeks/15 business days* are required for priority processing.
+For known deadlines, Principal Investigators should send draft application materials to their PM at least three weeks/15 business days for priority processing.
+Refer to the Proposal Submission Policy for complete guidance.

 1. Project-based international travel